Preparing a photo for online printing at a bureau is risky if you don’t work in a colour managed workflow. You might get away with it – why risk it?

 - Sharpen slightly more than you would for a screen.
 Ink spreads on paper.
 You can do this after proofing if you wish.

 - View > Proof Setup > Custom and find the printer profile under Device to Simulate.

 - Pick either Relative Colorimetric or Perceptual and tick Black Point Compensation.

 - Turn on View > Gamut Warning.
-By default, any out of gamut colours will be overlayed with grey.
+By default, any out of gamut colours will have a grey overlay.